Inspiration

 Marvelous Monastery

-The Winter residence of the Central Monk Body and a major site for royal and religious ceremonies, this is one of Bhutan’s most beautiful and historically important fortress monasteries.
-Known as the Palace of Great Happiness, it was founded in 1637 by Zhabdrung Ngawang Namgyel, the unifier of Bhutan.
+Punakha Dzong, the winter residence of the Central Monk Body and one of Bhutan's most historically significant fortress-monasteries.
+Known as the Palace of Great Happiness, it was founded in 1637 by Zhabdrung Ngawang Namgyel, who unified Bhutan.
+Set at 1,200m, the structure is impressive up close: whitewashed walls, red-topped roofs, intricate wood carvings, and golden spires.

 Punakha Dzong, www.punakha.gov.bt/dz/tourism/spu-n-kh-rdzong